glwagner/OceanTurb.jl/docs/src/numerics.md

 by adding the contribution of the flux diverence across the top and bottom face to ``R \left ( \Phi \right )``.

-## Second-order backward difference formula (SBDF)
+## Second-order semi-implicit backward difference formula (SBDF2)

-The second-order backward difference formula
-([Ascher et al. 1995](https://epubs.siam.org/doi/abs/10.1137/0732037)) is
+The second-order semi-implicit backward difference formula ([Ascher et al. 1995](https://epubs.siam.org/doi/abs/10.1137/0732037)) is